During the lock down of the COVID-19 pandemic, Kiwis were encouraged to put a Teddy Bears or similar toy up in their windows.

-The idea is that it would be a bit for fun for little kids when they went for a walk with their parents, to see if they could spot the wee Bears.
-Kiwis took this idea to heart and 1,000’s of these little furry friends sprung up, up and down the country, in windows, doors and fences galore.
+The idea is that it would be a bit for fun for little kids as they went for a walk with their parents, to see if they could spot the wee Bears.
+Kiwis took this idea to heart and gusto & 1,000’s of these little furry friends sprung up, up and down the country, in windows, doors and fences galore.

 If you would like to contact me feel free to e-mail me at this address…